WorldPath AIWORLDPATH•AI

 • Fund Investment Risk: Venture capital and private equity carry inherent risk — potential capital loss, illiquidity during 5-year lock-up, variable returns.

-• IFICI Tax Limitation: Original NHR regime replaced by IFICI (NHR 2.0) — 20% flat rate only for qualified professionals.
+• Tax Limitation: Original regime replaced by IFICI (NHR 2.0) — 20% flat rate only for qualified professionals.
 Passive investors face progressive rates up to 48%.

 • Processing Delays: AIMA has 50,000 backlogged Golden Visa requests.
 Realistic timeline 8–12 months, though AIMA reopened service in Jan 2026 promising 90-day decisions.